Leather Clad Custom – Yamaha SR400 Cafe Racer

 The Japanese custom motorcycle scene is arguably one of the most influential and progressive in the world.
-Japanese workshops like Cherry's Company, Brat Style, Custom Works Zon and Ritmo Sereno have inspired builders around the world and have even been commissioned by motorcycle manufacturers to modify their newest models.
-Unfortunately in the past it has been difficult to get in touch with Japan's home builders and enthusiasts, but all that's slowly changing thanks to social media.
+Japanese workshops like Cherry’s Company, Brat Style, Custom Works Zon and Ritmo Sereno have inspired builders around the world.
+In recent years that have also been commissioned by motorcycle manufacturers to modify their newest models.
+In the past, it has been difficult to get in touch with Japan’s backyard builders and enthusiasts, but all that’s slowly changing thanks to these collaborations and social media.

 I recently stumbled across the Instagram profile of Cyu-G and his Yamaha SR400 cafe racer.
 Despite a language barrier we managed to communicate enough to put together the following interview to share the story of how his cafe racer came to be…

-ROTCR: Let's start by you telling us a bit about yourself and your history with bikes.
+Why don’t we start with a bit about yourself and your history with motorcycles?

 CYU-G: I live in Nagoya, Japan, I am 49 years old and have been riding for 33 years.
 Some of the bikes I have owned in the past are Kawasaki Z400FX, Suzuki RG250, Honda CT110 etc. When I customise them I usually get secondhand parts from auctions or shops and I build my bikes in my home garage when I have days off work.